TYPO3-extensions/sphinx/Documentation/UsersManual/AdvancedCrossLinks/Index.rst

 	This is an advanced topic that you should skip unless you want to enable cross-link to virtually any website.

-This section first describes the format of index file ``objects.inv`` being used by Intersphinx_ and then shows how to automatically generate such a file for a Doxygen_-based API documentation.
+This section first describes the format of index file :file:`objects.inv` being used by Intersphinx_ and then shows how to automatically generate such a file for a Doxygen_-based API documentation.

 .. _Intersphinx: http://sphinx-doc.org/ext/intersphinx.html